mckunkel/clas12docs/OfflineSoftware/source/analysis/introduction.rst

 ===========================

-Physics event object is a container for particles and has a beam particle and a target particle, there are few convenience methods that alow checking the final state of the event.
+Physics event object is a container for particles and has a beam particle and a target particle, there are few convenience methods that allow checking the final state of the event.
 Particle id's are used to require specific particle to be in the final state, and "X" followed by the sign is used to require any number of particles with particular charge.
 For example "X+" means any number